 Spring Cleaning Indoors

 Change out your furnace filters.
 If you neglect this simple task, dirt and debris will clog up the filters, preventing clean air from getting through.
 You could risk allergy and asthma flare-ups when the air quality in the home is not good.
 In addition, clogged and dirty filters don’t allow your heating unit to do the most efficient job.

 Shampoo the rugs.
 After the grimy foot traffic of winter, your carpeting will certainly need a thorough cleaning.
 You can rent a machine from a home improvement store to keep costs low or purchase one to have on hand if you find you use it a lot.
 Use a rotary shampoo machine with hot-water extraction to clean synthetic carpets and rugs with waterproof backings, but take rugs sans backing, such as Orientals, to a professional, as Martha Stewart suggests.

 Wipe down walls and ceilings.
 Using a vacuum with brush attachment first, get all the cobwebs and dirt from the walls, baseboards, and ceilings.
 Then, using a warm washcloth with a cleaning agent, wipe down those stubborn areas where dirt tends to accumulate, such as on the tops of baseboards.
 Pay more attention to the kitchen where grime can build up from food prep.

 Dust throughout the home.
-Going in a top to bottom pattern, get into those hard-to-reach areas with a duster or microfiber rag.
-Don’t forget window casings, tops of doors and ceiling fans.
+Going in a top-to-the-bottom pattern, get into those hard-to-reach areas with a duster or microfiber rag.
+Don’t forget window casings, tops of doors, and ceiling fans.

 Start weeding and prepping your gardens for planting after Mother’s Day.
 Prune trees and shrubs.
 Fix trellises and fencing.
 Cut back overhanging limbs from the home.